 - local, national, and international agencies that accept volunteer

 We strongly urge majors to begin to think about their futures by the beginning of the junior year at the latest.
 Internships, summer field programs, and volunteer activities are most helpful in providing experiences that can help make career decisions.
 Please feel free to get in touch with Dr Eric Bonds, Career Advisor in Sociology, or Dr Jason James, Career Advisor in Anthropology, for more information about careers or graduate work.

-See the links on the sidebar for pages focused on anthropology and sociology careers.
 For general guidance, help with career plans, a job search, and your resume, you may also work with a career coach at the UMW Center for Career and Professional Development.
 The Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics and the web site Myplan.com also provide useful information about majors, careers, salaries, and more.

 Keep the following in mind as you begin to think about career options: